microsoft/Azure-Analytics-and-AI-Engagement/mediademo/Readme-shell.md

 	![Select the same user and Close.](media/authentication-2.png)

 8. When prompted, **enter** the resource group name to be paused/resumed in the Azure Cloud Shell.
-Type the same resource group name that you created.
+Type the same resource group name that you created i.e. 'Synapse-Media-Lab'.

 	![Enter the Resource Group Name.](media/authentication-3.png)